We've been featured in:

 • Companies should ensure adequate onsite security to prevent workplace devices from being stolen.

-• In addition, businesses should make sure they have a robust cyber security system to protect against malware, hacking and cyber-attacks.
+• In addition, businesses should make sure they have a robust cyber security system to protect against malware, hacking and cyberattacks.

 Calculating Customer Service Data Breach Compensation Claims